l3marr/labreport5/index.md

 **I am having trouble running this test.
 I am getting errors that should not be occurring.
-What could be the reason**
+What could be the reason?**
 ![Image](ErrorlabR5.png)

 > Make sure you review all you code for syntax or simple errors.
 Remember that the ArrayList class is not part of the default Java